 ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

-The following criteria help doctors describe PPB:
+The following criteria help doctors describe pleuropulmonary blastoma (PPB):

 Type Ir: Type Ir is made up of cysts that do not contain cancerous cells.

-Sources: Dehner LP: Pleuropulmonary blastoma is THE pulmonary blastoma of childhood.
-Seminars in Diagnostic Pathology 11:144-51, 1994, and The International PPB Registry.
+Sources: Dehner LP: Pleuropulmonary blastoma is THE pulmonary blastoma of childhood, Seminars in Diagnostic Pathology, 11:144-51, 1994, and The International PPB Registry.